 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Wilmar International reported total greenhouse gas emissions of approximately 12,200 kg CO2e, comprising 8,400 kg CO2e from Scope 1 and 3,800 kg CO2e from Scope 2.
-This marks a significant reduction from 2023, where emissions were approximately 13,900,000 kg CO2e, with Scope 1 contributing about 8,700,000 kg CO2e and Scope 2 about 5,200,000 kg CO2e.
-Wilmar has set ambitious climate commitments, aiming for a 90% reduction in absolute Scope 1 and 2 emissions by 2050, using 2022 as the baseline year.
-Additionally, they target a 50.4% reduction in these emissions by 2032.
-For Scope 3 emissions, the company aims for a 90% reduction by 2050, also from a 2022 baseline.
-These targets align with their commitment to achieving net-zero emissions across their value chain by 2050.
-Wilmar's initiatives include a commitment to using 100% renewable electricity by 2025 and a pledge to no deforestation across primary commodities by December 31, 2025.
-The company is actively working towards these goals, demonstrating a strong commitment to sustainability and climate action.
+In 2024, Wilmar International Limited reported total greenhouse gas emissions of approximately 12,200 kg CO2e, comprising 8,400 kg CO2e from Scope 1 and 3,800 kg CO2e from Scope 2.
+This marks a significant reduction from 2023, where emissions were reported at approximately 13,900,000,000 kg CO2e, with 8,700,000,000 kg CO2e from Scope 1 and 5,200,000,000 kg CO2e from Scope 2.
+Wilmar has set ambitious climate commitments, aiming for a 50.4% reduction in absolute Scope 1 and 2 emissions by 2032 from a 2022 baseline.
+Furthermore, they target a 90% reduction in Scope 1, 2, and 3 emissions by 2050, also from a 2022 baseline.
+Notably, they have committed to reducing Scope 3 emissions from purchased goods and services, fuel and energy-related activities, and transportation by 90% by 2050.
+These targets align with the Science Based Targets initiative (SBTi) and reflect Wilmar's commitment to achieving net-zero emissions across its value chain by 2050.
+The company is also focused on eliminating deforestation linked to its primary commodities by the end of 2025.
+Wilmar's headquarters is located in Singapore (SG), and their emissions data is not cascaded from any parent organization.

 Access structured emissions data, company-specific emission factors, and source documents